-Best Educational Family Board Games to Play on Christmas Day 2019
+Best Educational Board Games to Play with the Family in 2019

-Christmastime is the perfect opportunity to spend quality time with family and friends.
-I remember many hours spent sitting under the Christmas tree with my mom, playing game after game, until the last embers of the fire burned out.
+Board games offer the perfect opportunity to spend quality time with family and friends.
+I remember many hours spent sitting on the living room floor with my mom, playing game after game, until we couldn’t stay awake any longer.

 Board games are a fantastic way to learn, laugh, and have fun together.
 The social aspects of playing tabletop board games are unmatched, while the educational components make playing an edifying experience for everyone around the table.

 Learn strategy, build cities, delve into new worlds, and embark upon quests, all while in the comfort of your own home.
-Check out Game Cows picks for the perfect educational/family board games to enjoy with your children and loved ones this holiday season.
+Check out Game Cows picks for the perfect educational/family board games to enjoy with your children and loved ones any day of the week.

 Our top 20 Educational Board Games